abarbanell/arduino-wino/sketch_config/README.md

-use a [makefile](https://github.com/sudar/Arduino-Makefile) and inject your config values from the Linux (or MacOS) shell environment into the compile process - in this file my config.h would pick up the command line values because of the #ifndef clauses.
+use a [makefile](https://github.com/sudar/Arduino-Makefile) and inject your config values from the Linux (or MacOS) shell environment into the compile process - in this file my config.h would pick up the command line values because the #ifndef clauses will override the values in the code if values are already set.

 However, I use a SAMD processor (Atmel ATSAMD21 in the [wino-board](http://www.wino-board.com) ) so I could not find a working